ISPMBern/hospital_forecasting_tool/README.md

 Di Domenico L, Wohlfender MS, Hautz WE, Vicedo-Cabrera AM, Althaus CL, A forecasting tool of hospital demand during heat periods: a case study in Bern, Switzerland

+You have two options to test our tool:
-You can use the tool through the web-application online at https://hospital-forecasting-tool.ispm.unibe.ch/.
+- You can use the tool online through the web-application online at https://hospital-forecasting-tool.ispm.unibe.ch/.
 The app is hosted on the ISPM server, in Bern, Switzerland.

-Alternatively, to run this R shiny app locally on your machine, you can download this source code from this GitHub repository.
+- Alternatively, to run this R shiny app locally on your machine, you can download this source code from this GitHub repository.
 This app makes use of the following R libraries: DT, tidyverse, ggpubr, zoo, timeDate, splines, MASS, Epi, matrixStats, Metrics, ciTools, viridis.

 This app is licensed under the [GNU General Public License v3 license](https://www.gnu.org/licenses/gpl-3.0.html), under the [“Commons Clause” condition](https://commonsclause.com/).